alexpmagalhaes/differentialabundance/docs/output.md

 <summary>Output files</summary>

 - `report/`
-  - `*.html`: an HTML report file named according to the value of `params.study_name`, containing graphical and tabular summary results for the workflow run.
+  - `*_[Quarto notebook name].html`: an HTML report file named according to the value of `params.study_name`, containing graphical and tabular summary results for the workflow run.
-  - `*.zip`: a zip file containing an R markdown file with parameters set and all necessary input files to open and customise the reporting.
+  - `*.zip`: a zip file containing a Quarto notebook file with parameters set and all necessary input files to open and customise the reporting.

 </details>